sophia-clover/remote-pay-cloud/README.md

 ### Webhook Example
 If you want to use the embedded webhook example, you will need to run the example on a public facing web server.
 You will need to run the example before you can perform the verification of the web hook.
-The default address of the webhook in the example is http://<yourserver>/webhook.
+The default address of the webhook in the example is ```http://<yourserver>/webhook```.
 This can be changed by modifying the `web.xml` file.

+There are two servlets that are used to demonstrate the webhook functionality.
+The webhook servlet echoes the information sent to the hook.
+It reads merchant authentication tokens from a file on the server running this example.
+The second servlet will write merchant authentication tokens to the file.
+There is a button on the min Cloud example that will allow you to send the current merchant authentication token to be written.

 View our [Webhooks Developer Docs](https://docs.clover.com/build/web-apps/webhooks/?region=dev1) for details on how to configure and use webhooks.